Magnetocalorics of singlet ground state induced moment magnets: Material examples for singlet induced moment magnets

-As noted in the introduction the singlet-singlet CEF models are frequently realized in compounds of 4f-Pr- and 5f-U- transition elements in non-Kramers configuration ($f^2$, $J=4$) in a suitable low- symmetry CEF environment.
-A recent example is the trihalide compound \PR~described in Ref.~\onlinecite{gornicka:24}.
-It exhibits low temperature ferromagnetic order at $T_m\equiv T_c= 7.5\;\text{K}$.
-Due to the low site symmetry $C_2$ of Pr ions in the low temperature phase only singlet CEF states can be present.
-Then the FM ordering should be of the induced moment type discussed here and previously Ref.\onlinecite{thalmeier:24}.
+{\BLU Now we consider a most recent addition to these examples in more detail, in the context of the previous theoretical analysis, which is the intermetallic compound \PR~described in Ref.~\onlinecite{gornicka:24}.} It exhibits low temperature ferromagnetic order at $T_m\equiv T_C= 7.5\;\text{K}$.
+Because of the low site symmetry $C_2$ of Pr ions in the low temperature phase only singlet CEF states can be present. {\BLU Due to its intermetallic nature the effective intersite interaction between the Pr$^{3+}$ localised 4f moments is dominated by the RKKY mechanism mediated by conduction electrons \cite{jensen:91}.} Then the FM ordering should be of the induced moment type discussed here and previously \cite{thalmeier:24}.
 Indeed the observed anomaly of the specific heat (sofar only in zero field) around the ordering temperature supports such interpretation.
 It shows the two signatures of the induced moment magnet as evident from the experimental data in Fig.~\ref{fig:gacomp} adapted from Ref.~\onlinecite{gornicka:24}: Firstly an underlying Schottky type anomaly resulting from the single-site CEF singlet-singlet splitting.
 Secondly the specific heat jump associated with the induced ferromagnetic order.
 As explained before the relative position of the maximum $(T^{C_V}_{max})$ and the ordering temperature $T_m$ depends on the control parameter $\xi_s$.
 In the case of \PR~it was observed that the maximum $(T^{\gamma_V}_{max})$ of $\gamma_V=C_V(T)/T$ coincides with the ordering temperature.
 Then, following the arguments in the previous section this leads to values $\De=24.4\;\text{K}$ for the singlet splitting and a control parameter $\xi_s=1.08$ for \PR.
 Therefore the new compound \PR~may be viewed as a induced singlet ground state ferromagnet rather close to the QCP at $\xi_s=1$.
 In fact when plotting $C(T)$ itself for $\xi_s=1.08$ the specific heat jump at $T_m=7.5\;\text{K}$ lies already considerably below the Schottky maximum.
+For this asymptotic case with $\xi_s=1+\delta$ ($\delta\ll 1$) the relative jump size vanishes like \cite{thalmeier:24} $(C_V^- - C_V^+)/C_V^+\approx \de|ln\frac{\de}{2}|$ where $C_V^\pm$ are the values close above and below the transition \cite{thalmeier:24}.